 Everyone should have their own set of criteria for this step, but I would challenge you to ask yourself these questions about the books you have read in your collection:

 If the answer is “no” to all these questions for a particular book, then that book is a candidate for the de-cluttering pile.
-Try to be consistent in your decision process and think about how pleasing it will be to look at your book collection after you have cleaned it out and know that each book that remains is one that you value.
+Try to be consistent in your decision process and think about how pleasing it will be to look at your book collection after you have cleaned it out because you know that each book remaining is one you value.

 Step Three: Find a place to take books you have decided to give away or sell